-For more information about thin capitalisation, see the Guide to thin capitalisation at ato.gov.au.
+For more information about thin capitalisation, go to ato.gov.au and see the Guide to thin capitalisation.
 This explains what certain terms mean for thin capitalisation purposes, such as control, associated entities, debt deductions, asset threshold test; for example, the rules regarding 'control' take into account both direct and indirect interests that the company holds in the other entity (or vice versa), and the direct and indirect interests that associate entities of the company hold in the other entity.